- Location: Washington

 If you've never had a commercial driver's license (CDL), you will have to first obtain a commercial driver's instruction permit, or CDIP.

 Before you can apply for a CDIP, you must have a valid Washington driver's license.
 When you are operating a commercial vehicle with a CDIP, you will have to have someone with you who has a current Washington CDL for the same type of vehicle you are driving.
-This supervisor must have at least two years of experience driving commercial vehicles and must have had a driver's license for at least five years.
+This supervisor must have at least 2 years of experience driving commercial vehicles and must have had a driver's license for at least 5 years.
 When you are driving, your co-pilot must be seated in the front passenger seat to provide instruction.

 After six months, you'll have to renew your CDIP if you're not ready to apply for a CDL by taking the on-road skills test.
 Remember that you can only renew your CDIP once.
 If you still need more time, then you'll need to go through all the procedures of applying for a new instruction permit, which will require you to pay the application fees again and take another knowledge test.